 If the information as to the syndication value is unusual, the Authority in its sole discretion may assign a value based on existing market information.
 If any elements of the syndication proposal are unusual, the Applicant must provide an explanation.
-The Authority anticipates underwriting using a minimum 75 cents on the dollar for a syndication factor.
+The Authority anticipates will underwrite ing using a minimum 80 75 cents on the dollar for a syndication factor.